-In Project Scope Management Knowledge area , the scope baseline is said to be a combination of the project scope statement , the Work Breakdown Structure (WBS) and the Work Breakdown Structure Dictionary ( WBS Dictionary ) .
-Besides the project scope statement and the WBS , there are quite a few questions in the PMP certification exam which are asked on the WBS dictionary .
-A better understanding of the WBS dictionary will not just help us in our actual PMP certification examination , it will also help us while managing our projects .
+In the Project Scope Management Knowledge area , the scope baseline is said to be a combination of the project scope statement, the Work Breakdown Structure (WBS), and the Work Breakdown Structure Dictionary (WBS Dictionary).
+Besides the project scope statement and the WBS, there are quite a few questions about the WBS dictionary, in the PMP certification exam.
+A better understanding of the WBS dictionary will not only help you in the PMP certification examination but also help you manage projects.

-So let us take a look at how we can effectively create and maintain a WBS dictionary .
+So let's take a look at how we can effectively create and maintain a WBS dictionary.

 Why do we need a WBS dictionary ?